Mechanical vs automatic watch

 What is a mechanical watch

-How to wind mechanical watch
+How to wind a mechanical watch

 For manual mechanical watches, winding is a necessity.
 The first step to wind is to remove the watch, hold it in your left hand and unscrew the crown with your right hand.
-Pull the crown to the first position and rotate the crown clockwise, turning 20 to 40 turns until resistance is felt representing the completion of winding.
+Pull the crown to the first position and rotate the crown clockwise, turning 20 to 40 turns until resistance is felt, representing the completion of the winding.

 Mechanical vs automatic watch

-Automatic mechanical movements and manual movements don’t have battery Both mechanical and automatic watches are made up of a variety of important parts, including the mainspring, balance wheel, jewels, escapement and gears.
+Automatic mechanical movements and manual movements don’t have battery.
+Both mechanical and automatic watches comprise a variety of important parts, including the mainspring, balance wheel, jewels, escapement and gears.
 These complex components work together to drive the hands and keep accurate time.
-There are also a variety of functions that can be found on automatic and mechanical watch, such as chronograph,GMT and tourbillons – enhancing the complexity of a mechanical watch.
+There are also a variety of functions that can be found on automatic watch, such as chronograph, GMT and tourbillons – enhancing the complexity of a mechanical watch.

 Watch movement parts

-In terms of movements with the same functions, automatic movements are more complex, have more accessories and are thicker than manual mechanical movements.
-It is important to note that automatic movements have one more rotating weight (rotor) than manual mechanical watch movements.
+In terms of movements with the same functions, automatic movements are more complex, have more accessories, and are thicker than manual mechanical movements.
+It is important to note that automatic movements have one more rotating weight (rotor) than manual, mechanical watch movements.

 Power source